Language-Research-Technology/ldac-profile/profile/profile.md

 developers to build systems that crosswalk data from existing systems, or allow for user-friendly data entry.

+# About this profile

+This profile covers various kinds of crate metadata:

+-   **Structural** RO-Crate metadata - how the root dataset links to files, and the abstract structure of nested collections (eg collections/corpora or other curated datasets) and objects or study; linguistic Items, Sessions or Texts).
+This profile assumes that a repository (for example, an OCFL storage root, with an API for accessing it) exists and that it can at a minimum support (a) listing all items of the repository and returning their RO-Crate metadata, and (b) retrieving an item given its ID.
+See [[Appendix
+    1: Building and index or map of a repository that follows the specifications here]{.underline}](#_r0r0md9rpt0u).

+-   **Types of language data** - is this resource a dialogue?
+A written text?
+A transcript or other annotation - which file has which kind of data in it?
+    What is inside CSV and other structured files?

+-   **Contextual metadata** - how to link people who had speaking, authoring, collection roles, places, subjects.

 # Structural metadata

 The structural elements of a Text Commons RO-Crate are:

--   A Collection / Object hierarchy to allow language data to be
-    > grouped - for example a corpus with sub-corpora, or collections of
+-   A Collection / Object hierarchy to allow language data to be grouped - for example a corpus with sub-corpora, or collections of items (objects) from a particualr region.
-    > items from a region or collection for data collected in the field.

 -   Dataset and File entities (as per RO-Crate).
-Files may be referenced
-    > locally or via URI - eg from an API.
-If an RO-Crate contains files
-    > they MUST be linked to the root dataset using hasPart
-    > relationships as per the RO-Crate specification.
+Files may be referenced locally or via URI - eg from an API.
+If an RO-Crate contains files they MUST be linked to the root dataset using `hasPart` relationships as per the RO-Crate specification.

-NOTE: The terms Collection and Object are used here for brevity - these are encoded in RO-Crate metadata using RepositoryCollection and RepositoryObject types respectively.
+NOTE: The terms Collection and Object are encoded in RO-Crate metadata using RepositoryCollection and RepositoryObject types respectively.
 These in turn are re-named versions of the Portland Common Data Model types,